 Jesus gives us a law that covers all these laws we’ll be reading in the Old Testament.
 He tells us that all the law can be summed up with these two commandments: Love the Lord your God with all your heart and with all your soul and with all your mind, and you shall love your neighbor as yourself.

 All Old Testament laws come down to loving God and loving others.

 Jesus and Paul didn’t try to fight the system.
 They didn’t speak out and protest.
 They taught love.
 Paul encourages a slave owner to receive his slave as a brother in Christ in the book of Philemon.

-Slaves are told to serve their masters as if working for the Lord, as we’re all supposed to do all things to the glory of God.
+Slaves are told to serve their masters as if working for the Lord.
 God promises to see and reward them.

 Slave owners are told not to threaten their slaves and are reminded that God has no favorites.
 God is the master of the slave owner, and God doesn’t see the slave master as greater than the slave.

 God changes things from the inside out.
 He changes hearts, that change minds, that change attitudes, that change lifestyles, that change communities, that change cities, that change countries, that change the world.